iamlux20/iamlux20/README.md

 - 👋 Hi, I’m @iamlux20
-- 👀 I’m interested in developing Laravel web apps and mobile apps with Flutter.
+- 👀 I’m interested in developing Laravel x FilamentPHP web apps and mobile apps with Flutter.
 Other skills include Bootstrap, JS vanilla, and Livewire.
-- 🌱 I’m currently learning the in-depth mechanics of Laravel and Livewire
-- 📫 You can reach me here
+- 📫 You can reach me here, or at any other social media @iamlux20